pabloelt/pabloelt.github.io/content/project/project4/index.md

 ---
-title: Dream Resort Hotels Interactive Dashboard
+title: Dream Resort Hotels Dynamic Dashboard
 summary: A comprehensive Conversion Rate Optimization (CRO) plan is developed to reverse the stagnant trend in an ecommerce company and drive a significant increase in its revenues.
 This plan consists of 10 specific initiatives, categorized into five key business levers.
 tags:
   - Dashbords